samcottle/notes/shell_scripting.md

 Hello World!
 ```

-Scripts you've created yourself should live in the `/usr/local/bin` directory (or `/usr/local/sbin` if you're the system administrator).
+Scripts you've created yourself typically live in the `/usr/local/bin` directory (or `/usr/local/sbin` if you're the system administrator).
 Don't use `/bin` or `/usr/bin`, as these are reserved for binaries that come pre-installed with your operating system.

 ## Using variables and constants